mprego/mprego.github.io/_posts/2017-01-02-Fantasy_Basketball.md

 3. Look at the next player on the sorted list.
 If the salary was lower than the salary of the player in the subset, add this person to the subset
 4. Repeat this comparison until I ran out of players

-In essence, my subset was the frontier of players, which looks like this:
+In essence, my subset was the frontier of players who have the best Salary to Fantasy Points efficiency.
+Since every position other than Center requires two selections, I repeated this process after removing the first group of players.
+This way, for each position, I would have a subset that included the two most efficient Salary to Fantasy Points players at each Salary level.
+Here's what the selection of players looked like for point guards playing on 12/5/2016:

-(insert graph of frontier)
+{% include frontier.html %}

 Using this strategy to cut down the number of potential players brought down the number of potential lineups, but not by enough to test every one.
 Even though it wouldn't be 100% accurate nor efficient, I decided to run simulations to pick the best lineup.